CSF glucose test

 How the Test is Performed

-A sample of CSF is needed.
-A lumbar puncture, also called a spinal tap, is the most common way to collect this sample.
+A sample of CSF is needed [1 to 5 milliliters (ml)].
+A lumbar puncture (spinal tap), is the most common way to collect this sample.
+Rarely, other methods are used for collecting CSF such as:

 - Cisternal puncture